Qualitative Behavior of a Metabolic Pathway with Hybrid Feedback: Hybrid model

 Switching the input allows to keep the concentration of the metabolite effector $X_n$ as close as possible to the threshold $K$.
 Indeed, the input is OFF when the metabolite effector concentration exceeds the threshold, which allows a decrease of the flux pathway and of $X_n$ concentration consequently.
 Reciprocally, the input is ON if the metabolite effector concentration is under the threshold, which leads to an increment of the flux pathway and $X_n$ concentration.

-The next \Cref{proposition1} states that, if the constant input ON is enough large and the sliding mode is not attained, then the switching leads to an oscillatory behavior in all the states of the system.
+The next \Cref{proposition1} states that, if the constant input ON is enough large and the sliding mode is not attained, then the switching leads to an oscillatory behavior in all the states of the system. {In \cite{wang2010conditions}, the same characteristic was observed for linear monotone tridiagonal systems with nonlinear negative feedback.
+For the example presented in equation (21) of \cite{wang2010conditions}, they have shown that the equilibrium of the system does not satisfy their stability conditions when the effect of the input is lower than a threshold.
+Then, numerical simulations have put in evidence oscillations in that system with a large value input.}

 \begin{theorem} Under Assumption \ref{assumption1}, consider the system with initial conditions $X_i(t_0)\geq0$, $i=1,2,\dots,n$, $K>0$, $k_1>0$, $\mu\geq0$, $\nu_n\geq0$, $\mu+\nu_n>0$ and the input $u[X_n]$ defined in \eqref{input}.